 Workers’ Compensation FAQ

 Workers’ compensation offers financial support for those who have been injured on the job or as a result of their regular duties.
-At Di Lauri & Hewitt Law Group, we offer practical help for workers’ compensation issues.
+At the Di Lauri & Hewitt Law Group, we offer practical help for workers’ compensation issues.
 Here are some of the most frequently asked questions about the workers’ compensation process and what our clients can expect when filing for this important employment benefit.

 How does workers’ compensation work?